arturonline/docs/JVM/Java/6 Exceptions/3 Catching Various Types of Exceptions.md

 // before catch finally done
 ```

-- Everything is normal up until line 35, when "before" is added.
+- Everything is normal up until line 35, when *"before"* is added.
-- Line 36 throws a NullPointerException.
+- Line 36 throws a `NullPointerException`.
 - Line 37 is skipped as Java goes straight to the catch block.
 - Line 38 does catch the exception, and "catch" is added on line 39.
-- Then line 40 throws a RuntimeException.
+- Then line 40 throws a `RuntimeException`.
 - The finally block runs after the catch regardless of whether an exception is thrown; it adds "finally" to result.
 - At this point, we have completed the inner try statement that ran on lines 34–44.
 - The outer catch block then sees an exception was thrown and catches it on line 45; it adds "done" to result.